claw-project/claw-language-specification/definition/loop-transform.md

 When two loops are nested, the directive can be used without option.
 In this configuration the inner loop is swapped with the outer loop (see example 1).

-If the *new-order* option is given, the loops are reordered with the given new order (see example 2).
+If the list option is given, the loops are reordered with the given order defined in the list (see example 2).

 ###### Variable
 * *loop-index-i*: the iteration variable of the loop